joshmarinacci/filament-gui/roadmap.md

 - [x] render tables and lists as spreadsheet like view
 - [x] add 10 new examples to sidebar
 - [x] blog post on the editor
-- [ ] implement parser enough for all examples to work that don't use lambdas
+- [x] implement parser enough for all examples to work that don't use lambdas
-- [ ] Scalar() class with unit.
+- [x] Scalar() class with unit.
-- [ ] List() class from list literals or datasets or other.
+- [x] List() class from list literals or datasets or other.
 Works with records too.
-- [ ] Callsite class represents a parsed function with args ready to apply
+- [x] Callsite class represents a parsed function with args ready to apply
-- [ ] all functions work with new list and scalar classes
+- [x] all functions work with new list and scalar classes
 - [x] pipeline works to compose functions
-- [ ] spec named vs indexed arguments
+- [x] spec named vs indexed arguments
-- [ ] implement named and indexed args for a few functions
+- [x] implement named and indexed args for a few functions
-- [ ] switch editor to use HL language
+- [x] switch editor to use HL language
 - [x] implement the current syntax in an ohm parser
-- [ ] implement 10 examples using new syntax
+- [x] implement 10 examples using new syntax
+- [x] blog post

 ## M3
 - [ ] button to add new code block